 The third method involves compiling each source file containing functions with adouble arguments twice.
 The first time, the code is compiled normally to produce an object file containing compiled functions including automatic differentiation.
 The second time, the code is compiled with the -DADEPT_NO_AUTOMATIC_DIFFERENTIATION flag on the compiler command line.
 This instructs the adept.h header file to turn off automatic differentiation by defining the adouble type to be an alias of the double type.
 This way, a second set of object files are created containing overloaded versions of the same functions as the first set but this time without automatic differentiation.
 These object files can be compiled together to form one executable.
-In the example presented in section 2.5, the calc_function_value (const adouble) version and the other to provide the calc_function_value (const adouble) version that do not include adouble arguments must be compiled only once, because otherwise the linker will complain about multiple versions of the same function.
+In the example presented in section 2.5, the calc_function_value function would be one that would be compiled twice in this way, once to provide the calc_function_value (const_adouble) version and the other to provide the calc_function_value (const_double) version.
+Note that any functions that do not include adouble arguments must be compiled only once, because otherwise the linker will complain about multiple versions of the same function.